alexjvr1/Courses/R.Session2_Tidyverse_GENE0001.md

 #Usually we'd do this - Read files in to a list:
 files <- list.files(pattern="GENE0001.txt")
 myfiles <- lapply(files, read.table, header=T)
+##See more on lists in the "Extra section below"

 ##But, we want three separate files so that we can learn how to combine them using dplyr: